Archan6el/TAMUctf-2025-Writeup/Whatitdoes.md

-This challenge revolves around an odd Python script that creates some interesting output.
+This challenge revolves around an odd Python script that requires some interesting files as input.

 We have the script `WDID.py`: